 Thinking about signing up for coding bootcamp?
 Before taking the plunge, it’s important to consider whether the coding bootcamp you’re interested in is worth the financial cost.

 Here at Hack Reactor, we understand that coding bootcamps are a big investment, both time-wise and financially, which is why we’ve partnered with Skills Fund to streamline your bootcamp evaluation process.

 Skills Fund is a private lender that issues loans to students who attend boot camps that have successfully completed the company’s quality-assurance process (like Hack Reactor).
 Skills Fund believes all students should receive a “return on education” or “ROE” – essentially, evaluating the cost of attending a coding bootcamp and student outcomes to determine whether the returns of the expected employment and financial opportunity outweigh the cost of the program.

 Here are 5 factors you should consider when evaluating the ROI of a coding bootcamp:

 1. What are the program completion and graduation rates?

 Always look at the admissions and completion rates of the bootcamp.
 If you’re going to invest in this coding bootcamp experience, you should ensure that the bootcamp is investing in you as well.
 The bootcamp you select should exhibit admissions selectivity – meaning they won’t accept just anyone.
-They must assess their potential students through interviews or other processes, to ensure that they're only enrolling students that are a good fit.
-This way, you know that you’re surrounding yourself with a community of other driven, like-minded individuals who will help support and motivate you throughout the program.
+They must assess their potential students through interviews or other processes, to ensure they're only enrolling students that are a good fit.
+Selectivity assures that you’re surrounding yourself with a community of other driven, like-minded individuals who will help support and motivate you throughout the program.

 This data should be verifiable and transparent –the Council on Integrity in Results Reporting (CIRR) posts this information publicly for many coding bootcamps, Hack Reactor included.